 Hardware cloth cylinders exclude voles from seedlings and young trees.
 The mesh should be 1/4 inch or less in size.
 Bury the wire 6 inches to keep voles from burrowing under the cylinder.
 Large scale fencing of areas is probably not cost-effective.
 Drift fences with pit traps may be used to monitor populations and can indicate when voles are immigrating to crops, orchards, or other cultivated areas.

-Cultural Methods and Habitat Modification for Voles
+Cultural Methods and Habitat Modification

 Cultural and habitat modification practices can reduce the likelihood and severity of vole damage.
 Eliminate weeds, ground cover, and litter in and around crops, lawns, and cultivated areas to reduce the capacity of these areas to support voles.
 Lawn and turf should be mowed regularly.
 Mulch should be cleared 3 feet or more from the bases of trees.